Glossary

 Support coordinator

-A type of provider that helps participants understand and use the NDIS-funded supports in their plan.
+A type of provider that helps participants understand and use the funding in their NDIS plan on NDIS supports.

 They also help participants build their skills so they can use their plans more independently and connect with community supports and services.